brandonmcconnell/tailwindcss-js-context/README.md

 ```
 <sup>[View this example on Tailwind Play](https://play.tailwindcss.com/l4VSXZP2gd)</sup>

-## Why use `tailwindcss-js`
+## Why use `tailwindcss-js-context`

-`tailwindcss-js` allows you to bring the power of JavaScript directly into your utility classes, enabling dynamic styles based on logic and state.
+`tailwindcss-js-context` allows you to bring the power of JavaScript directly into your utility classes, enabling dynamic styles based on logic and state.
 This opens up endless possibilities for reactive design patterns.

 This plugin is…